lionelvoirol/demo_array_job_slurm/README.md

 # Notes

-- This tutorial is assuming that the user have a University of Geneva email adress.
+- This demo is assuming that the user have a University of Geneva email adress.
+- This demo is assuming that the user is using the University of Geneva's clusters `baobab` or `yggdrasil`.
 - All commands are assumed to be performed on a linux command line that have `slurm` installed.

 # Creating file tree